arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 end
 ```

-In this example I used the `ActiveJob::Base` to handle the Sidekiq jobs.
+In this example I used the `ActiveJob::Base` to handle the background jobs.
 This
 affects the way I have to set up the scheduler, we'll get to that in the next
 paragraph.